Cohbalt/RL-Game/README.md

 # RL-Game
 Final Project for CS302

-If you want to look at the things we created specifically, go into the file names assets
+Anything that we coded is held in file /Assets